H-5138

 Enforcement Authority

-The Attorney General or a county attorney may bring a civil action against a chatbot provider that violates the chapter.
-A user who is injured by a violation of Section 39-80-20 or 39-80-30 may bring a civil action against the chatbot provider.
+The Attorney General or a county attorney may bring a civil action against a chatbot provider for violations.
+A user who is injured by a violation of Section 39-80-20 or 39-80-30 may bring a private civil action.
 A violation of Section 39-80-20 or 39-80-30 constitutes an injury in fact to a user, lowering the standing threshold for private plaintiffs.
 No cure period or safe harbor is specified.

 Penalties